vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 title: Java's Funny Comments In Various Libraries (Part 1)
 authors: [vulinh64]
 tags: [java]
-description: Funny comments wrote by very normal human beings.
+description: Funny comments written by very normal human beings who definitely weren't losing their sanity while coding.
 ---

-Here are some of the funny comments I found while skimming through Java's source codes from JDK and from some libraries as well.
+Here are some of the funniest comments I've discovered while "spelunking" through Java's source code: from the JDK itself to various libraries.
+These gems prove that even the most serious enterprise code can't suppress the human spirit (and occasional frustration) of its creators.

 <!-- truncate -->

-## Jackson Team Clearly Was Annoyed by Eclipse (but not IntelliJ)
+## Jackson Team Was Clearly Annoyed by Eclipse (But Not IntelliJ)

 <details>